grammyjs/website/TRANSLATING.md

 The change immediately goes live for all languages at the same time.

 Some pull requests do not require a translation.
-They are labeled not translatable.
+They are labeled with “not translatable.”
 You can safely ignore them.